ggreen/data-orchestration-with-scdf-showcase/applications/sinks/rabbit-stream-sink/README.md

 # Rabbit Stream Sink

 The Rabbit Stream Sink application is a Spring Cloud Stream application that reads messages from an input channel and publishes them to a RabbitMQ stream.
 It is built using Spring Boot and Spring Cloud Stream, leveraging the RabbitMQ Stream Binder for integration with RabbitMQ streams.

-cf create-service retail-rabbitmq -c '{ "plugins": { "rabbitmq_stream": true, "rabbitmq_stream_management": true } }'

 ## Getting Started